yomidevs/yomitan/README.md

 *   **When are you going to add support for $MYLANGUAGE?**

-    Developing Yomichan required a significant understanding of Japanese sentence structure and grammar.
-I presently have no time to invest in learning yet another language; therefore other languages will not be supported.
-I will also not be accepting pull request containing this functionality, as I will ultimately be the one maintaining your code.
+    Developing Yomichan requires a significant understanding of Japanese sentence structure and grammar.
+I have no time to invest in learning yet another language; therefore other languages will not be supported.
+I will also not accept pull request containing this functionality, as I will ultimately be the one maintaining your code.

 ## Screenshots ##